azizj1/bjj-analytics/README.md

     ```
     It'll prompt you for
     1. The S3 bucket to store the state file (if you decided to use remote state files),
     2. Your domain name (e.g., azizj1.com, google.com, etc.).
-You **must** have a Route53 zone already created for this zone.
+You **must** have a Route53 zone already created for this domain.

 5. Update `./cnames.js` with your custom domain.